sympy/sympy/doc/src/guides/solving/solve-system-of-inequalities-algebraically.md

 ```

 Alternatives to consider:
-- For multivariate systems (more than one symbol), try SciPy's
+- To reduce for more than one symbol, try SciPy's
   {external:func}`~scipy.optimize.linprog`
 - To reduce Boolean expressions, use {func}`sympy.logic.boolalg.Boolean.as_set`

-Here is a simple example of reducing a system of inequalities of a single
+Here is a simple example of reducing a system of inequalities for a single
 variable algebraically. {func}`~.reduce_inequalities` accepts a list or tuple of
 inequalities to be reduced as a system: